-Women and men visit the Center for Plastic & Reconstructive Surgery for facelift surgery from Ann Arbor, Plymouth, and surrounding areas to look naturally younger and feel more confident.
+Women and men visit the Center for Plastic & Reconstructive Surgery in Ann Arbor for facelift surgery from Canton, Plymouth, and surrounding areas to look naturally younger and feel more confident.
 Our team of 4 board-certified plastic surgeons has more than 100 years of combined plastic surgery experience.
 They understand how aging affects the face and have the refined abilities to address each patient’s unique needs.

-This procedure is performed to rejuvenate the lower 2/3 of the face and the neck by addressing:
+Women and men choose this procedure to rejuvenate the lower 2/3 of the face and the neck by addressing:

 - Lax, sagging skin

 - Loss of skin elasticity and muscle tone of the face and neck